-4. Tax Credits Will Continue To Be Inefficient Incentives.-Those who wish to eliminate the tax credits cite the difficulty that developers face in monetizing them.
+6. Tax Credits Will Continue To Be Inefficient Incentives.-Those who wish to eliminate the tax credits cite the difficulty that developers face in monetizing them.
 But the shortage of eligible investors associated with tax equity financing may not persist.
 Corporate investors are beginning to play a more prominent role in the financing of renewable-infrastructure projects.
-Socially responsible investing is a new theme in the capital markets.321 Companies that want access to renewable energy are some of utilities' largest customers.322 Corporations such as Google and Apple have been initiating their own generation projects for several years.323 And now, nontech companies such as Budweiser, Gap, and MGM Resorts are entering the
+Socially responsible investing is a new theme in the capital markets.
+Socially responsible investing is a new theme in the capital markets.
+Companies that want access to renewable energy are some of utilities' largest customers.
+Corporations such as Google and Apple have been initiating their own generation projects for several years.
+And now, nontech companies such as Budweiser, Gap, and MGM Resorts are entering the mix.
+Tax credits can still be a workable incentive for profitable corporate entities; corporations can utilize credits by sponsoring their own renewable generation project or participating in the financing of an independent power producer.